 - 5 oz blue cheese

 - ¼ cup sour cream

-- 1 clove of garlic (crushed)
+- 1 clove of garlic crushed

-- 1 tbsp lemon juice
+- 2 tbsp lemon juice

 - Separate your wings into flats and drumettes using a sharp knife.

 - Dry the wings with a paper towel, the dryer you get them the crispier the skin will be.
 If you have time leave uncovered on a rack in the fridge for a few hours to dry out further.

 - Mix the seasoning ingredients together in a large bowl.
 Add wings and toss to coat.